miking-lang/miking/README.md

     their op-decl.
   * It also means that impls can only use operations that are declared before themselves, so the order they're declared in matters.
-* The solver is called in cases where it really doesn't need to be, so solving is quite slow.

 ## Building the compiler